- Simplon Postcards - Passenger Ship Website

 -

-official.
-This is again a mirror image of a port-side negative
+this is a mirror image of the port side negative used for Royal

 -